benbalter/benbalter.github.com/_posts/2022-03-01-six-things-a-corporate-chief-of-staff-does.md

  As a Chief of Staff transitions from the more tactical to the more strategic they play an increasing role in:

-* **Strategy** - Shaping the organization's vision, 3/5/10 year plans, OKRs, and other far-reaching strategy documents.
+* **Strategy** - Shaping the organization's vision, 3-5-or-10-year plans, OKRs, and other far-reaching strategy documents.
 At the most basic level, that means working with other leaders to establish, document, and communicate planning materials and to drive the execution rhythm for teams to make progress against those strategic goals.
 * **Planning** - Helping leaders carry out the CXO's vision and strategic intent at all levels.
 You can think of this as where policy and politics come together.
 Once defined, the Chief of Staff is responsible for communicating the organization's plans by distilling and cascading those core strategic tenants to both internal and external stakeholders where they can eventually be realized.
 * **Culture and values** - Establishing, shaping, debugging, and socializing, organizational culture, values, taste, and behavioral expectations.
 These are the underlying assumptions that an organization's members fall back on as they resolve ambiguity in pursuit of the organization’s mission.
 Explicitly and implicitly, Chiefs should set the tone for how the organization prefers to interact, resolve disputes, execute, provide feedback, and solve problems among countless other often invisible decisions that over time can make or break an organization's success.